 The RCPI South/South West Hospital Group office is located in Office 2.60, School of Medicine, Brookfield Health Sciences Complex, College Rd, UCC, Cork.
-The office is open Mondays 8:00 am to 5:00pm and Thursdays 8:00 am to 4:30 pm.
+The office is open Mondays 8:00am to 5:00pm and Thursdays 8:00am to 4:30pm.
+This office is currently closed.